mosn/layotto/docs/en/operation/README.md

 ## 2.Toggle existing MOSN to Layotto for MOSN users

-Existing MOSN can be migrated directly to replace the MOSN image in the sidecar with Layotto image.
+Existing MOSN can be upgraded to Layotto by replacing the MOSN sidecar image with Layotto image.

 Explanation: